-Clinical entities that can result in GOO generally are categorized into 2 well-defined groups of causes—benign and malignant.
+Clinical entities that can result in GOO generally are categorized into two well-defined groups of causes: benign and malignant.
 This classification facilitates discussion of management and treatment.
-In the past, when peptic ulcer disease (PUD) was more prevalent, benign causes were the most common; however, one review shows that only 37% of patients with GOO have benign disease and the remaining patients have obstruction secondary to malignancy.
+In the past, when peptic ulcer disease (PUD) was more prevalent, benign causes were the most common; however, one review showed that only 37% of patients with GOO have benign disease and the remaining patients have obstruction secondary to malignancy.

-The major benign causes of gastric outlet obstruction (GOO) are PUD, gastric polyps, ingestion of caustics, pyloric stenosis, congenital duodenal webs, gallstone obstruction (Bouveret syndrome), pancreatic pseudocysts, and bezoars.
+The major benign causes of GOO are PUD, gastric polyps, ingestion of caustics, pyloric stenosis, congenital duodenal webs, gallstone obstruction (Bouveret syndrome), pancreatic pseudocysts, and bezoars.

 PUD manifests in approximately 5% of all patients with GOO.
 Ulcers within the pyloric channel and first portion of the duodenum usually are responsible for outlet obstruction.
 Obstruction can occur in an acute setting secondary to acute inflammation and edema or, more commonly, in a chronic setting secondary to scarring and fibrosis.
 Helicobacter pylori has been implicated as a frequent associated finding in patients with GOO, but its exact incidence has not been defined precisely.